-The record on appeal shall not be deemed definitive and official, and as a consequence will not be entertained, if it does not include the petitioner's statement of appeal. - (b) The institutional record as described in paragraph d(2), above.
+- (6) The record on appeal shall consist of: - (a) The statement of appeal.
+The chief executive officer of the institution or his or her delegate shall, before forwarding the record on appeal, insure that the record on appeal contains either a separate statement of appeal or the petitioner's written request that the notice of appeal serve also as the statement of appeal.
+The record on appeal shall not be deemed definitive and official, and as a consequence will not be entertained, if it does not include the petitioner's statement of appeal. - (b) The institutional record as described in paragraphd(2), above.

-- (c) A letter from the institution transmitting the record on appeal and certifying the exact date down to which the petitioner's residentiary information had been viewed by the institution as current and susceptible to consideration toward satisfaction of the statutory durational requirement of 12 months.
-The date so certified by the institution shall not postdate the date on which final institutional determination of resident status was made on the petitioner's application, before the petitioner's appeal to the State Residence Committee. - (d) At the option of the institution, a written statement by the responsible institutional official setting forth the basis for the previous institutional disposition of the case, which shall be limited in scope to the evidence and issues developed in the proceedings from which the appeal is taken and any arguments addressed thereto. - e.
-Initial staff processing of records on appeal.
+(c) A letter from the institution transmitting the record on appeal and certifying the exact date down to which the petitioner's residentiary information had been viewed by the institution as current and susceptible to consideration toward satisfaction of the statutory durational requirement of 12 months.
+The date so certified by the institution shall not postdate the date on which final institutional determination of residence status was made on the petitioner's application, before the petitioner's appeal is transmitted to the State Residence Committee.

+- (d) At the option of the institution, a written statement by the responsible institutional official setting forth the basis for the previous institutional disposition of the case, which shall be limited in scope to the evidence and issues developed in the proceedings from which the appeal is taken and any arguments addressed thereto.
+If, however, the petitioner has contested the composition of the record on appeal and the contention continues to be asserted at the time that the record on appeal is transmitted pursuant to (5), above, the written statement of the institution may also address the petitioner's contention concerning composition of the record on appeal and its treatment by the institution. - Initial staff processing of records on appeal.